Mellon M. Zhang

 Georgia Institute of Technology, Atlanta, Georgia, USA

 I am a current MS student at Georgia Tech and a graduate research assistant in the Gigascale Reliable Energy-Efficient Nanosystem (GREEN) Lab, advised by Professor Saibal Mukhopadhyay.
+I will be starting my PhD in Machine Learning in Fall 2025.
 I graduated from the University of California, Berkeley in 2023 with a Bachelor's degree in Computer Science.

-My research interests span computer vision, machine learning and deep learning, with a strong interest in open-set computer vision and efficient 3D/multimodal perception for autonomous self-driving.
-I am currently actively working on projects in fully-sparse LiDAR object detection.
+My research interests can be described succinctly as designing robust and reliable robotics algorithms for the dynamic real world.
+To this end, I currently work on spatiotemporal streaming and memory-augmented perception, and causal reasoning for vision-language-action models.
 In my undergrad years, I explored dense associative memories for robust image classification as part of a summer undergraduate research fellowship experience at Georgia Tech.
-I was also a research assistant and Rose Hills Fellow in the UC Berkeley Knight Lab, working with Professor Robert Knight on explaining large language foundation models from a neuroscience perspective.
+I was also a research assistant and Rose Hills Fellow in the UC Berkeley Knight Lab, working with Professor Robert Knight on circuit-tracing large language foundation models from a neuroscience perspective.

 news